EduceLab-Scrolls: Verifiable Recovery of Text from Herculaneum Papyri using X-ray CT: The EduceLab-Scrolls dataset

 The relationship between incident X-ray energy and achievable carbon ink detection is less understood, though other work \cite{stromer2018browsing} as well as anecdotal evidence from our own experience suggest that lower-energy CT scans better capture the subtle contrast of low-Z elements such as carbon.
-Therefore, the scans in EduceLab-Scrolls largely utilize the lowest achievable incident X-ray energy that enables detailed reconstructions, ranging ultimately from 22kV-88keV.
+Therefore, the scans in EduceLab-Scrolls largely utilize the lowest achievable incident X-ray energy that enables detailed reconstructions, as low as 22kV.
 The differing units in this range hint at another difference between X-ray beams: benchtop X-ray sources use an X-ray lamp set to a particular kV in order to generate a polychromatic X-ray beam with a wide distribution, while synchrotron sources are capable of monochromatic X-ray beams at a specific keV.
-It is not yet understood which form of X-ray source best captures the ink signal, though we have observed that both are sufficient.
+It is not yet understood which form of X-ray source best captures the ink signal, though we have observed that both are sufficient for ink detection.